Dimitri Payet - The Perils of a Late Bloomer

 The TV deals that underpin football wealth in Europe's major leagues pic.twitter.com/eobSlIx9Yi— Nick Harris (@sportingintel) January 12, 2017

-In addition to the league in which he played, Payet has also demonstrated petulant behaviour in his youth, including fighting with St. Etienne team mate Blaise Matuidi and engineering transfers when dissatisfied by his employers (no this is not a first West Ham fans.)
+Payet has also demonstrated petulant behaviour in his youth, namely fighting with fellow St. Etienne teammate Blaise Matuidi and engineering transfers when dissatisfied by his employers.
+No this is not a first West Ham fans.

-In 2015 Payet was coming off the back of two seasons as one of the highest performers in European football - registering a tremendous volume of assists and scoring highlight reel free-kicks.
+In 2015 Payet was coming off the back of two seasons as one of the highest performers in European football registering a tremendous volume of assists and scoring highlight free-kicks.

-Those following Marcelo Bielsa's Marseille would have recognised Payet as the architect of this fledgeling side.
-Indeed, had American Frank McCourt purchased L'OM a year or two earlier, the Argentine and Payet would have likely stayed along with such stars as Andre Ayew, Giannelli Imbula, and Michy Batschuayi.
+Those following Marcelo Bielsa's Marseille would have recognised Payet as the architect of this fledgling side.
+Indeed, had American Frank McCourt purchased L'OM a year or two earlier, the Argentine would have likely stayed along with such stars as Andre Ayew, Dimitri Payet, Giannelli Imbula, and Michy Batschuayi.

-Marseille’s loss was clearly West Ham’s gain as Payet took the 2015-16 Premier League season by storm whilst also elevating his game as a stand out star internationally at the 2016 European Championships – a tournament his side should have won.
+Marseille’s loss was West Ham’s gain as Payet took the 2015-16 Premier League season by storm and elevating his game as a stand out star Internationally at 2016 – a tournament his side should have won.

 In his time at West Ham, Payet has proved himself a highly emotional animal.
-His relationship with the fans remains a thing of beauty with tears being shed in both his club and country's colours.
+His relationship with the fans remains a thing of beauty with tears being shed in both claret and the blue of France.

 Payet's tears of joy highlight for me.
 Football is everything pic.twitter.com/ZevgY1PnUw— Patrick Hough (@phough) July 10, 2016

-Payet’s performances and passion resulted in his five-year contract being renewed only six months after he signing with a new whopping £125k per week and an option for an extra year in 2021.
+Payet’s performances and passion resulted in his five-year contract being renewed only six months after he signed with a new whopping £125k per week and an option for an extra year in 2021.

-As West Ham completed their move to the Olympic Stadium, Payet was seen as their lightning rod to attract world-class talent to play alongside him.
-However, the summer of 2016 resulted in the exact opposite as Owners David Gold and David Sullivan talked a good game linking the club with the likes of Carlos Bacca and Alexandre Lacazette but failing to land either.
+As West Ham completed their move to the Olympic Stadium, Payet was seen as their lightning rod for attracting world-class talent to play alongside him.
+However, the summer of 2016 resulted in the exact opposite as Owners David Gold, and David Sullivan talked a good game linking the club with the likes of Carlos Bacca at Milan and Alexandre Lacazette of Olympique Lyonnais but failing to land either.

-As the new season got underway it was evident that West Ham had not capitalised on the summer transfer window - signing Ashley Fletcher for free and Simone Zaza (whose deal heaped tremendous pressure on him with a permanent €20m deal being triggered after a number of appearances).
+As the new season got underway it was evident to West Ham had not capitalised on the summer transfer window signing Ashley Fletcher for free and Simone Zaza (whose deal heaped tremendous pressure on him with a permanent €20m deal being triggered after a specific number of appearances).

-With current strikers Andy Carroll and Diafra Sakho's permanent injury concerns, the club also broke their transfer record to land Swansea forward Andre Ayew.
-However, the Ghanian is not a striker by trade and cynics suggest his relationship with Payet was a large reason behind his arrival as a means of pacifying the temperamental Frenchman.
+With current strikers, Andy Carroll and Diafra Sakho permanent injury concerns, the club also broke their transfer record to land Swansea forward Andre Ayew.
+However, Ayew is not a striker by trade and cynics suggest his relationship with Payet was a large reason behind his arrival as a means of pacifying the temperamental Frenchman.

-West Ham’s attempts to bolster their midfield and defence in the summer were equally ineffective with many believing that the current owners, despite protesting otherwise, simply do not have the funds needed to sit at the high stakes table of the Premier League.
+West Ham’s attempts to bolster their midfield and defence in the summer were equally ineffective with many believing that the current owners simply do not have the funds needed to sit at the high stakes table of the Premier League.